 Keys to success may vary based on the funds type.
 For example, MDF programs should be run by a marketing person who understands how to combine vendor funds to sell one solution.
 While BDF programs should be run by alliance managers who understand the synergies between the companies, solutions, and sales models.

 To transform partner investment funds, companies must reevaluate and realign the strategy, structure, funding, segmentation, allocation, enablement, and measurement of these funds.
-Stay tuned for future blogs that will provide insights into each of these topics.
+Check Part 2 of this MDF series here

 Stay ahead of your competitors with AchieveUnite Strategic Insights.
 Learn more today.